 Occupational Safety and Health Administration (OSHA) training is an example of industry-specific compliance training and is intended mostly for construction teams, general industry workers, or anyone who faces hazards and deals with hazardous-materials daily.
 OSHA compliance usually has two primary objectives: to protect employees from common workplace injuries and illnesses and safeguard the company from compliance slip-ups.

-This type of training usually walks employees through sets of rules and standards set by OSHA, like general safety & health provisions, confined space requirements, personal protective equipment, fire safety-training, fall protection, and more.
+This type of training usually walks employees from the construction industry through sets of rules and standards set by OSHA, like general safety & health provisions, confined space requirements, personal protective equipment, fire safety-training, construction safety, mine safety, fall protection, and more.
 Most OSHA training programs also provide helpful guidelines for filing complaints in case their employers fail or refuse to provide them with a safe and healthy working environment based on OSHA standards and OSHA safety.

 Healthcare compliance training